Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

 “It doesn’t get to me at all,” he said.
 “What I would say is that is about the party as a whole, the policies we’re putting forward as a whole, and the individual messenger is the person who’s doing their best to put those policies forward.
 I was elected leader of this party, I’m proud to do it, and I’ll carry on doing it.”

-Instead Corbyn's spending his time on the campaign trail imaging the people who he believes he could help if he became prime minsiter: "I think of lots of people I know.
+Instead, Corbyn’s spending his time on the campaign trail imaging the people who he believes he could help if he became prime minister: “I think of lots of people I know.
 I think of the homeless, those looking for a house, those in work where their skills are not properly recognised, I think of people trying to run a small business being ripped off by big business.
-I think of all those issues and try to encapsulate them into a coherent strategy."
+I think of all those issues and try to encapsulate them into a coherent strategy.”

-And he has a message to the substantial anti-Corbyn Labour faction who still strongly oppose his project: "Listen guys, he said, "this is our chance to go and win."
+And he has a message to the substantial anti-Corbyn Labour faction who still strongly oppose his project.
+“Listen guys,” he said, “this is our chance to go and win.”